Iran hangs two men accused of killing security agent during protests | Law-Order

 Iranian officials have said that up to 300 people, including members of the security forces, have died.
 The first protester known to be executed was 23-year-old Mohsen Shekari on Dec.
 8, less than three months after his arrest.
 He was accused of burning a trash bin, blocking a road, stabbing a member of the Basij militia with a machete and threatening public safety.

 Majid Reza Rahnavard, 23, was hanged from a crane in public on Dec.
 12 in the northeastern city of Mashhad, less than a month after his arrest.
-He was accused of stabbing to death two Basij members and wounding four other people in Mashhad. (dubai.newsroom@thomsonreuters.com Editing by William Mallard, Simon Cameron-Moore and Frances Kerry)
+He was accused of stabbing to death two Basij members and wounding four other people in Mashhad. (dubai.newsroom@thomsonreuters.com Editing by Simon Cameron-Moore, Frances Kerry and Ros Russell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)